 Finally we have quite a few flexible materials, each with their own degree of flexibility and shore hardness.

-Nylons and flexible materials come with a hidden cost of being quite difficult to print.
-They require a PVA mixture be painted onto the print bed in order for proper adhesion and they cannot print very complex parts.
+3D printing in Nylons and flexible materials comes with a hidden cost of being quite difficult to print.
+These advanced 3D printing materials require a PVA mixture be painted onto the print bed in order for proper adhesion and they cannot print very complex parts.
 These materials are more likely to ooze which results in a hairy and less precise print.
-Support material is also very hard to remove due to its very strong layer adhesion, meaning scarring will be far more common on these materials.
+Lastly, support material is also difficult to remove due to the strong layer adhesion associated with these 3D printing materials.
+This means cosmetic scarring will be far more common on these materials once supports are removed.

-Pricing varies drastically between materials because of this difference in difficulty to print, along with the inherit cost to manufacture.
-We will go over pricing a bit more in a future video.
+Pricing on 3D printing materials varies drastically because of this difference in difficulty to 3D print.
+Therefore, these materials are inherently more costly to 3D print.
+SD3D Printing will go over pricing on these 3D printing materials a bit more in a future video.

-If you have further questions, be sure to visit SD3D.com/Materials.
+If you have further questions, be sure to visit our general 3D printing materials page.
 Here we go over each material option, along with their tensile strength, elongation, and glass transition temperatures.
 We then compare each of these options via graphs and charts

 Thanks for watching, and I hope this helped you to figure out the material that is best for your project.
 If you have any further question, leave them in the comments below.
 And don’t forget to subscribe for even more 3D printing tips and tutorials